buildwithgrove/docs/docs/kaia-api/intro.md

 # Kaia

-Klaytn is a public blockchain platform developed by Ground X, a subsidiary of the South Korean messaging giant Kakao.
-Offering a user-friendly blockchain experience, Klaytn supported methods allow developers to easily engage with the network, performing functions like querying account balances, executing transactions, and interacting with smart contracts.
+Kaia is a blazing fast, seamless and interoperable blockchain formed through the merger of the Klaytn and Finschia blockchains initially developed by Kakao and LINE respectively.
+Kaia brings Web3 to the fingertips of hundreds of millions across Asia and the globe.

 ---